 Figure 17, adapted from DFO (2015).
 The relationship between ecological components and the functions they provide in the ecosystem with categories that underlie risk of impacts to ecosystem components and their ecosystem functions.
 As the level of impact to ecosystem function increases, the ecosystem component moves from "Maintaining Function" towards "Changing Function" and "Reduced Function" categories.
 "Maintaining Function" means the ecosystem component resists or compensates in the face of perturbation in order to maintain ecosystem function, although there may be changes in status of the ecosystem component.
-"Changing Function" means ecosystem function systematically changes as the ecosystem component changes with perturbation.
-A period of altered status followed by recovery of the ecosystem component is expected to occur.
-"Reduced Function" means the ecosystem component has reached a status where function can no longer be provided or where recovery is no longer secure.
+"Changing Function" means ecosystem function as the ecosystem component changes with perturbation.
+A period of altered status followed by recovery of the ecosystem component has reached a status where function can no longer be provided or where recovery is no longer secure.
 The shifts from one category to another indicate transition points that may be used as limits or targets, depending on the trajectory of change.